 - 1. The first team listed on the schedule is the HOME team and should sit at the HOME players' bench.
 The HOME team is responsible for the game ball and any jersey changes if a color conflict should arise. - 2.
-The GUEST team shall take the opening kick off.
-Every player shall be in his / her own half of the field.
+The GUEST team shall take the opening kick-off.
+Every player, except the player taking the kick-off, must be in his / her own half of the field.
 The opposing team must be outside of the 12-foot center circle until the ball is kicked.
-The player who initiated the kick off can not play the ball a second consecutive time.
+The player who initiated the kick-off cannot play the ball a second consecutive time.
 All free kicks at Soccer City are DIRECT, EXCEPT the two INDIRECT kicks including kick-offs AND the deliberate striking of the ball with the head from a U11 and younger player. - 3.
-After a goal has been scored, the opposing team shall have a kick off. - 4.
-After any stoppage of play not related to a goal scored, an end of period, or rule infraction, the referee shall have a drop ball at the point the ball was last played prior to the stoppage.
-Drop balls can not take place within either team's penalty box but would instead be placed immediately outside the box at the closest parallel line to the spot of the foul.
-Dropped balls are handled similar to Indirect kicks where two (2) players must touch the ball before a goal can be scored.
+After a goal has been scored, the opposing team shall have a kick-off. - 4.
+Drop Ball: After any stoppage of play not related to a goal scored, an end of period, or rule infraction, the referee shall restart play with a drop ball.
+The ball is dropped for the defending team goalkeeper in their penalty area if, when play was stopped: the ball was in the penalty area, or the last touch of the ball was in the penalty area.
+In all other cases, the referee drops the ball for one player of the team that last touched the ball at the position where it last touched a player.
+All other players (of both teams) must remain at least 4.5 yards away from the ball until it is in play.
+The ball is in play when it touches the ground.
+If a dropped ball enters the goal without touching at least two players, play is restarted with a goal kick if it enters the opponents' goal or a corner kick if it enters the team's goal.
+In Coed, all drop balls are dropped to a female player in the attacking half.